BDR’s Coaches Corner: Creating A Successful Fall Contest For Your Team

 Determine Prize Choices

 If creating teams, everyone on the winning team gets to choose from a variety of prizes.
-For large prizes, stretch the contest out over 3 months.
+For large prizes, stretch the contest out over three months.
 For smaller prizes, stretch the contest out over a month or a week.
-It could be as simple as a Certificate of Achievement celebrated at our weekly meetings for: most improved for the week, largest dollar sale, or most “featured” products sold.
-(At times, you may want to extend a contest if the minimum is not met.)
+It could be as simple as a certificate of achievement celebrated at weekly meetings for the most improved for the week, largest dollar sale, or most featured products sold (at times, you may want to extend a contest if the minimum is not met).

 Determine Team Criteria

-Every team will have 1 of the following:
+Every team will have one of the following:

 - Demand Service Technician